You Drive Me Crazy (TV series): Original soundtrack

 You Drive Me Crazy soundtrack album written by music director Joo Hong-chul contains two singles and 28 score pieces from the series.
 It features vocal performances from Sung Joo.

 Production

-On March 2, 2018, MBC announced that Lee Yoo-young and Kim Seon-ho confirmed as the lead roles in a MBC one-act play to be broadcast in May.
+On March 2, 2018, MBC announced that Lee Yoo-young and Kim Seon-ho confirmed as the lead roles in an MBC one-act play to be broadcast in May.
 Directed by Hyun Sol-ip, it was their first time as main leads on a terrestrial channel.

 The first script reading of the cast was held in March 2018 at MBC Broadcasting Station in Sangam-dong.